enzo-project/enzo-dev/doc/manual/source/user_guide/EnzoOutputFormat.rst

 -  grid dimensions [short]
 -  number of particles [int]

 Lastly, we output an ASCII file with the code times and redshifts of every top level timestep for convenience when choosing files to read afterwards.

-**Current readers:** local KIPAC version of Amira and Jacques